 Before the injection, your doctor will discuss the procedure with you.
-Your doctor will either ask for your consent or ask you to confirm that you have already given consent and are still happy to have the injection The treatment will take place in a dedicated area with a trained person.
-An X-ray machine (or other forms of image guidance) will be used to make sure the injection is accurate..
+Your doctor will either ask for your consent before the injection or ask you to confirm that you have already given consent and are still happy to have the injection.
+The treatment will take place in a dedicated area with a trained person.
 Not all doctors give these injections in exactly the same way but this is what usually happens:

-- A medical professional will get you ready for the procedure Your blood pressure and pulse rate may be checked. - A small needle (cannula) may be placed in the back of your hand. - You will be carefully positioned and the skin around the injection site(s) will be cleaned with an antiseptic solution or spray; this can feel very cold. - X-ray, Ultrasound or an alternative way will be used to make sure the needle is in the correct place, if necessary. - You will feel a stinging sensation as local anaesthetic is injected to numb the skin and surrounding tissues.
-Your doctor will warn you of this first. - The doctor will direct the injections to the area(s) suspected to be a source of pain.
-When the injections are made, you may feel pressure, tightness or a pushing sensation.
+- A medical professional will get you ready for the procedure.
+Your blood pressure and pulse rate may be checked. - A small needle (cannula) may be placed in the back of your hand. - ▶ You will be carefully positioned and the skin around the injection site(s) will be cleaned with an antiseptic solution or spray; this can feel very cold. - You will feel a pressure as the doctor identifies the tender areas by running his finger over the skin.
+Your doctor will warn you just before making the injections. - When the injections are made, you may feel pressure, tightness or a pushing sensation.
 If it is uncomfortable, do let the doctor know.